 The IOM Ukraine Counter Trafficking (CT) Programme was launched in 1998, with a strategy to support government and civil society efforts to combat trafficking in human beings and to ensure victims’ access to assistance and justice.
 IOM follows a holistic and multi-disciplinary approach to tackle the problem of human trafficking, working in four interrelated areas:

 IOM places special emphasis on preventing human trafficking in cooperation with government agencies from the social and education systems, law enforcement, other international organizations as well as a network of civil society organizations throughout Ukraine.

 IOM raises awareness and informs about the risks of falling victim of trafficking through special information campaigns targeting the general population, specific risk groups, youth, unidentified victims as well as state and non-government professionals who might be in contact with potential victims, a National Counter-Trafficking and Migrant Advice Hotline 527 (which provides over 18,000 consultations annually), advocacy trainings for NGOs and journalists, development of educational materials for secondary schools and universities, and various other innovative methods.
-527 Hotline statistic, January-December 2015
+527 Hotline statistic, January-June 2016.